zangalu/cloudsim-plus/index.md

   that performs on-demand up and down allocation of VM resources such as Ram, Bandwidth and PEs (CPUs) ([#7](https://github.com/manoelcampos/cloudsim-plus/issues/7));
 1. [Horizontal VM scaling](/cloudsim-plus-examples/src/main/java/org/cloudsimplus/examples/LoadBalancerByHorizontalVmScalingExample.java), allowing dynamic creation of VMs according to an overload condition.
 Such a condition is defined by a predicate that checks different VM resources usage such as CPU, RAM or BW ([#41](https://github.com/manoelcampos/cloudsim-plus/issues/41));
 1. [Parallel execution of simulations](/cloudsim-plus-examples/src/main/java/org/cloudsimplus/examples/ParallelSimulationsExample.java), allowing several simulations to be run simultaneously, in a isolated way, inside a multi-core computer ([#38](https://github.com/manoelcampos/cloudsim-plus/issues/38));
 1. A [Functional](https://en.wikipedia.org/wiki/Functional_programming) `DatacenterBrokerSimple` class that enables changing, at runtime, the policies to select: a Datacenter to place waiting VMs; a fallback Datacenter when a previous selected one fails in finding a suitable Host for a VM; and a VM to run each Cloudlet.
-This dynamic behavior allows implementing specific policies, without requiring the creation of new `DatacenterBroker` classes ([#25](https://github.com/manoelcampos/cloudsim-plus/issues/25), [#28](https://github.com/manoelcampos/cloudsim-plus/issues/28));
+This dynamic behavior allows implementing specific policies, without requiring the creation of new `DatacenterBroker` classes.
+Consider *P* the number of policies and *I* the number of implementations for each policy.
+For *P = 3* and *I = 2*, if you want to try all possible combinations of policies and implementations, without CloudSim Plus, it would be required to create 12 `DatacenterBroker` classes (*P* * *I^(P-1))*), instead of just using the existing one.  ([#25](https://github.com/manoelcampos/cloudsim-plus/issues/25), [#28](https://github.com/manoelcampos/cloudsim-plus/issues/28));
 1. [Delay creation of submitted Cloudlets](/cloudsim-plus-examples/src/main/java/org/cloudsimplus/examples/DynamicCloudletsArrival1.java) and VMs, enabling simulation of dynamic arrival of tasks ([#11](https://github.com/manoelcampos/cloudsim-plus/issues/11), [#23](https://github.com/manoelcampos/cloudsim-plus/issues/23));
 1. [Allow dynamic creation of VMs and Cloudlets without requiring creation of Datacenter Brokers at runtime](/cloudsim-plus-examples/src/main/java/org/cloudsimplus/examples/DynamicCreationOfVmsAndCloudletsExample.java), enabling VMs to be created on-demand according to arrived cloudlets ([#43](https://github.com/manoelcampos/cloudsim-plus/issues/43));
 1. [Listeners](/cloudsim-plus-examples/src/main/java/org/cloudsimplus/examples/listeners/) to enable simulation monitoring and creation of VMs and Cloudlets at runtime;